 Teacup Yorkies: Are small Yorkies healthy?

 The popularity of “micro breeds” has resulted in some breeders attempting to breed increasingly smaller Yorkies.
 Unfortunately, these tiny Yorkies often suffer from serious Yorkie health problems.
 So-called ‘Teacup’ Yorkies are often more susceptible to collapsed trachea, digestive issues, and other serious health risks.
+In fact, Teacup Yorkies have a shorter life expectancy than their full-sized counterparts.

 If you have a Teacup Yorkie, pay special attention to their health.
 And if you’re considering getting a new Yorkie puppy, please don’t support breeders specifically marketing a Teacup breed.